Grant Availability Overview:

 This is a demand-led grant scheme designed to boost the rate of woodland creation and to visibly demonstrate, by taking a natural capital approach, that woodland creation can help to meet the government’s future carbon targets alongside delivering other benefits.

-For more information about the current grant schemes in England, Scotland and Wales, just give us a call or email email@example.com.
+For more information about the current grant schemes in England, Scotland and Wales, call your local Forest Manager or email firstname.lastname@example.org.